Pete Delkus

-Pete William Delkus is the Chief Meteorologist at Tegna-owned and ABC-affiliated WFAA-TV in Dallas, Texas, United States.
+Pete William Delkus (born September 4, 1965 in Collinsville, Illinois) is the Chief Meteorologist at Tegna-owned and ABC-affiliated WFAA-TV in Dallas, Texas, United States.

 Career

 Delkus joined WFAA-TV in June 2005.
 He has both the American Meteorological Society and the National Weather Association seals of approval.
 He attended Mississippi State University for his master's-level meteorology courses, and holds a Bachelor of Science in TV, Radio, and Film from Southern Illinois University Edwardsville (SIUE).
-While at WFAA, he has won nineteen Emmy Awards for "Outstanding Weather Anchor", "Outstanding Weathercast", "Outstanding Host of a News Special" and "Outstanding Host of Special Event Coverage - Big D NYE".
+While at WFAA, trade magazine Broadcasting & Cable honored him with the title of "Top Meteorologist in America".
+Additionally, he has won twenty Emmy Awards for "Outstanding Weather Anchor", "Outstanding Weathercast", "Outstanding Host of a News Special" and "Outstanding Host of Special Event Coverage - Big D NYE".
 He has also been awarded four times by the Associated Press, First Place winner of "Best Weathercast" in Texas.

+While presenting the weather on WFAA on 20 July 2023, Pete Delkus jokingly proclaimed that "everyone in McKinney is dead" in response to a glitch in the on-screen temperature map, when the heat index for McKinney, Texas was shown to be 101,105.

 From 1996 to 2005, Delkus was the chief meteorologist at WCPO-TV, the ABC affiliate in Cincinnati, Ohio.
 While there, he received a pair of first place Associated Press Awards for best regularly scheduled weather.
 Prior to joining WCPO-TV, Delkus worked as a meteorologist for four years at WFTV, the ABC affiliate in Orlando, Florida.

 Delkus also has a long history as an outstanding athlete.
 As an All-America pitcher, he had an all-star college career including a trip to the College World Series.
 He still holds several records as a pitcher at SIUE.
+In 2005, Delkus was inducted into the SIUE Athletics Hall of Fame, as part of the inaugural class and the first baseball player.
 Out of college, Delkus signed as a Free Agent in 1987 with the Minnesota Twins organization.
 In 1988, while pitching for the double A Kenosha, Wisconsin, team, Delkus finished the season with 33 saves and a 0.26 ERA.
 The following year in triple A Orlando, Delkus played 140 innings and saved 10 games with a 1.87 ERA.
 Again, Delkus enjoyed a successful career, earning the "Minnesota Twins Minor League Player of the Year" and the Rolaids Relief Man awards.
 His career ended prematurely due to a serious elbow injury.
 In all, Delkus played professional baseball for parts of six years with the Minnesota Twins organization.
+On December 1, 2023, Pete Delkus was inducted into the Greater St. Louis Amateur Baseball Hall of Fame as a member of the 50th Anniversary Class, due to his participation in amateur, college and professional baseball.

-Delkus currently lives in the Dallas suburb Plano, Texas, with his wife and two children.
+Delkus currently lives in the Dallas suburb of Plano, Texas, with his wife and two children, daughter Emily, and son Peter.